 Before heading home, the great outdoors beckon for a final taste of adventure.
 Rent an electric bike from Nuts Outdoors, then zoom down the Galena River trail on a sightseeing expedition.
 Next, soak in the spectacular views of Northwest Illinois one last time on a guided zipline journey with Long Hollow Canopy Tours.

-Special note: The Halloween Parade & Festival, Galena Nouveau Wine Weekend, and Galena Country Fair are outstanding annual fall events that we recommend considering when you plan your trip.
+Special note: The Halloween Parade & Festival, the 39th annual Galena Nouveau celebration and the Galena Country Fair are outstanding annual fall events that we recommend considering when you plan your trip.